Watershed Watch

 BLM received an overwhelming public response to their controversial IVM program of work, with over 1,000 public comments submitted during the EA comment period and hundreds more throughout the whole process.

 DCA has worked hard to participate every step of the way since the IVM was released more than 4 years ago.
 We have done our best to navigate the complex appeal process and put together two in-depth, thorough appeals to the Interior Board of Land Appeals to represent the concerns of our members and supporters and to defend the health of our wildlands, watersheds, and communities in Southern Oregon from the Medford District BLM’s dangerous IVM program and Late Mungers IVM Project.
-We will continue to work to stop this dangerous program.

 The Late Mungers IVM Project confirmed that the IVM program is simply a tool to expedite the logging of our last remaining ancient ecosystems in Late Successional Reserves under the guise of “resiliency” and “restoration.”
 The Late Mungers and Penn Butte timber sales could be only the beginning of the destruction if the IVM program is not stopped.